 Work Environment: Most chiropractors work in a solo or group chiropractic practice.
 A large number are self-employed.

 How to Become One: Chiropractors must earn a Doctor of Chiropractic degree and get a state license.
 Doctor of Chiropractic programs typically take 4 years to complete and require at least 3 years of undergraduate college education for admission.

-Job Outlook: Employment of chiropractors is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Job Outlook: Employment of chiropractors is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
 People across all age groups are increasingly becoming interested in integrative or complementary healthcare as a way to treat pain and to improve overall wellness.
 Chiropractic care is appealing to patients because chiropractors use nonsurgical methods of treatment and do not prescribe drugs.

 Related Careers: Compare the job duties, education, job growth, and pay of chiropractors with similar occupations.

 Following is everything you need to know about a career as a chiropractor with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 Positions in this function are responsible for providing expertise or general support in reviewing, researching, investigating, negotiating and resolving all…

 We use a unique process of lead generation and follow-up automation to bring qualified patients through our client's door.

 With a strong network of established healthcare providers and experienced doctors, our digital platform and mobile app enable users to manage their health…